Sweden’s PM issues warning to all nationals abroad after Brussels terror attack

 Sweden’s foreign ministry sent a text message to its citizens in Belgium on Tuesday morning warning them to be vigilant.
 It later issued a statement urging all Swedes abroad to be careful.

-Sweden’s terror alert was raised to its second-highest level in August after a series of public Quran burnings, with the government warning that the country had become a target for jihadists.
+Sweden’s terror alert was raised to its second-highest level in August after a series of public Quran burnings, with the government warning that the country had become a target for jihadis.

 After copies of the Quran were burnt outside Stockholm’s Royal Palace, the city’s largest mosque, and the Turkish embassy, state authorities were warned by intelligence services of a heightened risk for a terrorist attack.